|Nutritional Guidelines (per serving)|

-I used kielbasa sausage as the "ham" because I think it is delicious and it adds great flavor to the spinach.
-However, you can also use Canadian Bacon, or sliced ham!
+We used kielbasa sausage as the "ham", however, you can also use Canadian Bacon or sliced ham!
 You can also serve it without the ham.
 It will make a great vegetarian breakfast!

 - 1 cup of sliced kielbasa sausage or Canadian bacon or sliced ham